I. Purpose and Scope

 For purposes of this policy:

-“Supervisor” shall mean any person who has the authority and/or responsibility to hire, promote, discipline, evaluate, assign or direct faculty, staff or employees of the university.
+Any person who has the authority and/or responsibility to hire, promote, discipline, evaluate, assign or direct faculty, staff or employees of the university.

-“Employee” shall mean any person employed by the university in any capacity, whether faculty or staff.
+Any person employed by the university in any capacity, whether faculty or staff.
 Solely for the purposes of this policy, graduate research and teaching assistants shall be treated similar to employees when their relationship with a student entails any responsibility or authority for instructing, evaluating, assigning or advising the student.

-a.
-Undergraduate Students
+A. Undergraduate Students

 No employee shall pursue, have or maintain a romantic or sexual relationship with any undergraduate student.

-b.
-Graduate/Professional Students
+B. Graduate/Professional Students

 The university strongly discourages romantic or sexual relationships between employees and graduate or professional students.
 No employee shall pursue, have or maintain a romantic or sexual relationship with any graduate or professional student whom the employee is responsible for teaching, grading, advising or otherwise supervising.
 In the event such a relationship exists, the involved employee shall report such relationship immediately to his or her supervisor, who shall take appropriate steps consistent with this policy, including the removal of any reporting, grading, teaching, advising or similar relationships between the employee and the student.

-c.
-Faculty, Staff and other Employee
+C. Faculty, Staff and Other Employees

 No supervisor shall have or pursue a romantic or sexual relationship with any employee who reports to the supervisor or over whom the supervisor has the authority and/or responsibility to hire, promote, discipline, evaluate, assign or direct.
 If such a relationship exists, both the involved supervisor and involved employee shall report such relationship to the next-level supervisor, to whom the supervisor reports.
 The next-level supervisor shall take appropriate steps consistent with this policy, including the removal of any reporting or similar relationship between the supervisor and the employee.